Paul Herget

-Paul Herget (January 30, 1908 – August 27, 1981) was an American astronomer and director of the Cincinnati Observatory, who established the Minor Planet Center after World War II.
+Paul Herget (January 30, 1908 – August 27, 1981) was an American astronomer and director of the Cincinnati Observatory.
+He established the Minor Planet Center in 1947, after World War II.

 Career

 Herget taught astronomy at the University of Cincinnati.
 He was a pioneer in the use of machine methods, and eventually digital computers, in the solving of scientific and specifically astronomical problems (for example, in the calculation of ephemeris tables for minor planets).

 During World War II he applied these same talents to the war effort, helping to locate U-boats by means of the application of spherical trigonometry.

-Herget established the Minor Planet Center at the university after the war in 1947.
+After the war, Herget established the Minor Planet Center in 1947.
 He was also named director of the Cincinnati Observatory.
 The Minor Planet Center was eventually relocated in 1978 to the Smithsonian Astrophysical Observatory in Cambridge, Massachusetts, where it still operates.

+Herget is also credited with helping design the shape of the Pringles potato-based chip.